digital-work-lab/open-source-project/docs/week_2_git_teaching_notes.md

 - Explain HEAD (TO WHICH BRANCH should commits be added?) and git switch branch_name
 - Explain merge (common ancestor required, ideally: fast-forward (very efficient compared to other systems), otherwise: raise merge conflict)

-As soon as we have a git repository, we can see and modify everything in our copy.

-Commits can have multiple parents, each commit can have multiple children (branch / merge commits) - but there are no circles!

 ### The DAG, branches, and HEAD

+DAG: Commits can have multiple parents, each commit can have multiple children (branch / merge commits) - but there are no circles!

 - Development typically focuses on the **main branch**, which often contains the latest stable version of the project
 - The **git switch** command moves the **HEAD** pointer to the selected branch and copies its contents to your project directory